elpheria/rpc-websockets/API.md

   * `binary` {Boolean}: Specifies whether data should be sent as a binary or not.
 Default is autodetected.
   * `mask` {Boolean} Specifies whether data should be masked or not.
 Defaults to true when websocket is not a server client.
   * `fin` {Boolean} Specifies whether data is the last fragment of a message or not.
 Defaults to true.

+### ws.login(params) -> Promise

+Logins with the other side of the connection.

+Parameters are used for authentication with another side of the connection and are user-defined.

 ### ws.listMethods() -> Promise